 How to Draw a Rose

-In this tutorial, I will show you how to draw roses in various styles, focusing on how to express fluffy petals and other parts that bring out a “rose-like” look when drawn together, such as the thorns and leaves.
+In this beginner-friendly tutorial, I will show you how to draw roses in various styles, focusing on expressing delicate petals and other parts that bring out a “rose-like” look when drawn together, such as the thorns and leaves.

 1. The Structure of a Rose

-Even if you can draw a beautiful flower, you may find yourself wondering what the other parts like the stem, branches, and leaves look like underneath.
-First, let’s briefly review the parts of a rose.
+Even if you can draw a beautiful flower, you may wonder what the other parts look like underneath, such as the stem, branches, and leaves.
+First, let’s briefly review the anatomy and parts of a rose.

 [Example image (arranged and simplified)]